Mental Health, Self Care, and Nutrition: Spring

 Structure your diet around warm foods, steamed vegetables, legumes, and spices, avoiding anything fried or greasy.
 Also, embrace the greens!
 Chlorophyll has strong antioxidant properties and helps to fight harmful toxins in the body.

-To support your body’s needs, consider a dietary cleanse to purify and renew.
+Consider a dietary cleanse to purify and renew to support your body’s needs.
 This doesn’t have to be anything restrictive, but give your liver some attention.
-In traditional Chinese medicine, the liver’s job is seen as spreading and regulating Qi, or the energy flow of the body, detoxifying that which comes in.
+In traditional Chinese medicine, the liver’s job is spreading and regulating Qi, or the body’s energy flow, detoxifying that which comes in.

 Spring Into Conscious Cooking

-On a primal level, the gathering, preparing, and consumption of food is a source of joy & pleasure.
-Too often food is eaten on the go, while scrolling on a phone, or devoured between activities.
+On a primal level, gathering, preparing, and consuming food is a source of joy & pleasure.
+Too often, food is eaten on the go, while scrolling on a phone, or devoured between activities.
 I mean, it keeps us functioning, growing, strong against disease, essentially keeping us alive, yet it’s not always given the attention it deserves or respected as medicine for our mind & body.
 Where did the joy and pleasure go?!

-In order to get a grasp on your health via nutrition, become familiar with the plants, fruits, and veggies that are going to take you far – and let cooking be the expression of gratitude for the nourishment delivered to your mind & body.
-At its basic level, conscious cooking is recognition of the amazing gift it life itself!
+In order to get a grasp on your health via nutrition, become familiar with the plants, fruits, and veggies that will take you far – and let cooking be the expression of gratitude for the nourishment delivered to your mind & body.
+At its basic level, conscious cooking is a recognition of the amazing gift it life itself!
 You have to eat anyway; why not see how much you can engage with the vitality of seasonal rhythms through conscious cooking?

 Sources